BulletButcher88/gunky_app/README.md

-# Band Controller App (work in progress)
+# Band Controller App **work in progress

 ### Setup

-1 - Clone Gunky_app repository
+1 - clone repository
-2 - Open code in Visual Studio Code
+2 - run npm i
+3 - run server `npm start`
-3 - Open index.html and push it to a liver server on a brower.
+4 - push index.html to open on a liver server on a brower.

 # Mission Statment